Plant-Based Chinese Nougat: Perfect Holiday Recipe

 It’s believed Muslim traders traveling through Southern Europe and Central Asia spread such sweets as halva and baklava to other nations.
 Modified, these confections sneaked into China at one point.

-The original recipe have evolved.
+The original recipe has evolved.
 Each nation has added its traditional flavor to the confection.
 Consequently, the set of ingredients used for – for the sake of this post, let’s call it Chinese nougat – has changed.

 While the Chinese don’t insist that they are the founders of nougat as we know it today, they still admit that the confection has been a staple of their cuisine for centuries.
 Interestingly, only royalty enjoyed the chewy and crispy sweets at first.
 Lower classes couldn’t neither afford nor think of enjoying such a privilege as eating royal Chinese nougat (no vegan versions back then).